KorbanDa11as/deep-origin-take-home/README.md

 1. within the root folder ( where `src/`, `serverGo/`, `public/` exist) run: `npm install`
 2. `cd ./serverGo`
-3. run `install go command`
-4. `cd ./serverGo/datalayer`
+3. `cd ./serverGo/datalayer`
-5. `sqlite3 test.db <taskDB_schema.sql`
+4. `sqlite3 test.db <taskDB_schema.sql`

 # Run the app

 1. navigate to `serverGo/` dir
-2. enter cmd: `air` the go server should run on port 8000
+2. enter cmd: `go run .` the echo server should run on port 8000
-3. in a seperate terminal navigate to the root where `package.json` exists
+3. in a separate terminal navigate to the root where `package.json` exists
 4. run `npm start`

 # Packages Used